Resident234/php.net/pages/www.php.net_language.oop5.cloning.php.md

 ---

-Here is test script i wrote to test the behaviour of clone when i have arrays with primitive values in my class - as an additonal test of the note below by jeffrey at whinger dot nl<br><br>&lt;pre&gt;<br>
+Here is test script i wrote to test the behaviour of clone when i have arrays with primitive values in my class - as an additonal test of the note below by jeffrey at whinger dot nl<br><br><br>

 ```
 <?php